 - Surface elements may appear to have cooled after they have been turned off.
 The element surface may still be hot, and burns may occur if the element or surrounding area is touched before it has cooled to a safe temperature. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrapping on top of the range when it is in use.
 These items could melt or ignite.
-Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements. - Do not allow aluminum foil, or any material that can melt, to make contact with the ceramic glass cooktop.
-If these items melt on the cooktop, they will damage the ceramic cooktop.
+Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements. - Do not use aluminum foil to line surface drip bowls or reflector pans.
+Improper installation of these liners may result in risk of electric shock or fire.